At Journey’s End

 Either way, the fact that her former betrothed and comrade is the mastermind behind it all won’t stand in the way of what she must do to save the world one last time.

 Dart: Is this the Moon That Never Sets!?

 Rose: Yes.
 It has been long.
 Very… Let’s get going.

-When all Signets have been destroyed, the only option left to save both the world as well as Shana is the destruction of the moon's core itself, before it is reunited with the god's soul resting in Shana.
-On The Moon That Never Sets, the group faces Zieg in battle, and the conversation they have before the battle starts is the reason I believe Rose as well as Dart have come to terms with the fact that they are truly fighting someone who was once dear to them, but who they no longer know.
+Once all Signets have been destroyed, the only option left to save both the world as well as Shana is the destruction of the moon’s core itself, before it is reunited with the god’s soul resting in Shana.
+On The Moon That Never Sets, the group faces Zieg in battle.
+The conversation before the start of the battle is the reason I believe Rose as well as Dart have come to terms with the fact that they are truly fighting someone who was once dear to them, but who they no longer know.
 The possibility of external or internal manipulation never comes up.

 Rose: Zieg!!
 You don’t deserve to use spirits!!

 Zieg: You say it even after this?

 Rose: Oh no, the Red-Eye Dragon still recognizes you!?